-Alleged sexual predator; co-founder of Karner Blue Center for a Humane Economy; co-founder of Animal Wellness Action; former president and CEO, Humane Society of the United States; former Executive Dir. & National Dir., the Fund For Animals; former president, Animal Rights Alliance; former chairman, Animal Rights Network Inc.; former editor, The Animals’ Agenda magazine
+Alleged sexual predator; co-founder of Karner Blue Center for a Humane Economy; co-founder of Animal Wellness Action; former president and CEO, Humane Society of the United States; former executive director & national dir., the Fund For Animals; former president, Animal Rights Alliance; former chairman, Animal Rights Network Inc.; former editor, The Animals’ Agenda magazine

-Wayne Pacelle is the president and CEO of the Humane Society of the United States (HSUS), an extremist animal rights group that deceptively portrays itself as an animal welfare organization.
-Pacelle directs millions of dollars given to HSUS towards animal rights activism, launching attacks on farmers, hunters, circuses, meat-eating, and fur in the media, state legislatures, Congress, and the courtroom.
+Wayne Pacelle is the former president and CEO of the Humane Society of the United States (HSUS), an extremist animal rights group that deceptively portrays itself as an animal welfare organization.
+Pacelle directed millions of dollars given to HSUS towards animal rights activism, launching attacks on farmers, hunters, circuses, meat-eating, and fur in the media, state legislatures, Congress, and the courtroom.
 Pacelle’s goal is to advance the vegan agenda of animal “liberation” by engaging in massive fundraising campaigns to raise the money necessary for his expensive and destructive attacks.

 Pacelle took the helm of HSUS in 2004 after being a part of the organization for a decade.
 Before HSUS, Pacelle worked at the Fund for Animals, which folded into HSUS in 2005.
 Pacelle, who is 49 years old, attended Yale University.
-He is married to Al Jazeera reporter Lisa Fletcher and was previously married to singer Kirsten Rosenberg.
+He is married to former Al Jazeera reporter Lisa Fletcher and was previously married to singer Kirsten Rosenberg.

 The New Haven, CT -bred Pacelle attended Yale University and graduated with a Bachelor’s degree in environmental studies and history in 1987.
 By the time he graduated, Pacelle was already a radical activist.
 He was a vegan by 19 and, as a 21-year-old Yale student, Pacelle was arrested and charged with a misdemeanor for harassing hunters.
 He told the Associated Press that he questioned the hunters for eating Thanksgiving dinner “with blood on [their] hands.”
 At Yale, he formed the Student Animal Rights Coalition and wrote to outspoken University of North Carolina professor Tom Regan, describing his personal shift to a vegan lifestyle after he realized eating meat was “speciesist.”
 Pacelle now euphemistically refers to his Yale years as promoting animal “protection” instead of PETA-like animal rights.